microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/chatMessagePolicyViolation.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Represents properties for policy violation to a chat message entity.
+Represents the properties of a policy violation on a chat message.

 An entity of type `chatMessagePolicyViolation` is a part of [chatMessage](chatMessage.md) entity.